nlbetters/betters-main/README.md

 # Nicholas Betters – Personal Projects

 Welcome to my main GitHub repository! 🎉
 This repo serves as the central hub for my personal projects, experiments, and learning journey in computer science, engineering, and beyond.
-It’s a mix of coursework-inspired projects, independent builds, and explorations into areas I find interesting.
+It’s a mix of past school projects, independent builds, and explorations into areas I find interesting.

 ---